21 Oct How to Win a Federal Contract Faster as a Woman-Owned Business

 • Contracting in specific sectors, including structural steel, framing, masonry, glass, roofing, and siding.

 This is a small sampling of a very long list of industries covered in the Women-Owned Small Business Federal Contracting program.

 Getting Into the Program

 Eligibility requirements for the program are relatively straightforward.
 You have to qualify as a small business.
 And your business must also be at least 51% women-owned and controlled.
 Those women must be U.S. citizens.
 Women must also be involved in both long-term decision-making and day-to-day management.
-Full requirements can be found here.
+Full requirements can be found on ecf.gov.

 Preparing for a Bid

 The SBA’s Women-Owned Small Business Federal Contracting program can get you into a federal bid.
 However, the program won’t help you win.
 It is essential to prepare your business to offer the best bid possible.
 Small business loans can go a long way in making this happen.
 Working capital loans can give you funds to build your business infrastructure.
 From there, you can strengthen your bid and put yourself in a better position to succeed.
 Don’t let the many myths about women-owned businesses keep you down.
 Instead, take advantage of special programs designed to level the playing field.